Shark Cage Diving South Africa.

 Cage Diving in Cape town: Cape Town has its own seal island in False Bay, some 8km from Simonstown.
 Seal Island is famous for its breaching white sharks, as the seals are frequently ambushed from below with such force that the sharks may be seen leaving the water entirely in a spectacular explosion of predator, prey and spray.

 During peak season the morning shark viewing charters leave from Simonstown at 7 am to be at Seal Island before sunrise.
 The first hour of the trip is spent observing the sharks’ natural hunting behavior in the hope of witnessing a breach or a predation event.
 The peak season for natural predations is from June to August in False Bay with as many as 30 predation events recorded in a single morning, although activity varies on a daily basis and is dependent on seal movements.
-There is a closed season period for shark cage diving in False Bay from around October to February as fewer shark numbers at the island and strong SE winds make the cage diving charters unfeasible.
+There is a low season period for shark cage diving in False Bay from around October to February as fewer shark numbers at the island and strong SE winds make the cage diving charters more challenging.

 Cage diving in Mossel Bay: Mossel Bay is also a hot spot for great white sharks.
 The small island off Diaz Beach hosts a large breeding colony of Cape fur seals.
 The island is tucked well inside the bay and lies less than 1km offshore.
 It is therefore well sheltered from the prevailing westerly winds in winter and provides a great cage diving option for those travelling the coast along the Garden Route.
 As with the cage diving in Gansbaai , the shark cage diving in Mossel Bay is seasonal, peaking during the winter months until September, but still offering charters throughout the year.